ArcticSnow/snowpyt/README.md

 - format package as an actual Python package, and make it available on Pipy

 ### Low priority
+- add option to load pit directly from excel file .xslx
 - improve the final layout (e.g. overlapping snowflake symbol)
 - specify the figure size and adjust font size in respect
 - render the medatadata text better